 open/close all folders

 - There was an ad for Levis where guy buys a pair of Levi's jeans off a mannequin in a store.
-Mannequin proceeds to follow him home, lurks creepily outside his house... and the last shot is the mannequin's shadow sloooooowly moving over the guy's sleeping form.
+Said mannequin proceeds to follow him home, lurks creepily outside his house... and the last shot is the mannequin's shadow sloooooowly moving over the guy's sleeping form.
+Adding to the spooky atmosphere is the song "I'll Put A Spell On You" playing throughout the commercial.

 Anime and Manga